Sherlock Holmes (video game series): Sherlock Holmes Versus Jack the Ripper

 A fifth installment, Sherlock Holmes Versus Jack the Ripper, was released in March 2009 and had Sherlock Holmes against the infamous serial killer Jack the Ripper.
 This is the first game in the series to be released on console, specifically Xbox 360.
 The game consists of poems, puzzles and tasks that take Holmes from one clue to the next.

 The Testament of Sherlock Holmes

-A sixth installment, The Testament of Sherlock Holmes, was released for PC, Xbox 360 and PlayStation 3 in September 2012.The Testament of Sherlock Holmes is set in the London of 1895, with Holmes presented as the main suspect in a case in which he is unable to prove his innocence.
+A sixth installment, The Testament of Sherlock Holmes, was released for PC, Xbox 360 PlayStation 3 in September 2012, and Nintendo Switch in 2023.The Testament of Sherlock Holmes is set in the London of 1895, with Holmes presented as the main suspect in a case in which he is unable to prove his innocence.
 It was developed primarily for consoles, and features a new graphic engine and gameplay mechanics.